Causal Temporal Reasoning for Markov Decision Processes: Related Work

+\review{\paragraph{Probabilistic hyperproperties.} Probabilistic hyper-properties (PHPs) for MDPs have been recently introduced in~\cite{dimitrova2020probabilistic,abraham2020probabilistic} to support quantification over MDP schedulers (i.e., policies).
+One can see that PHPs for MDPs are strictly more expressive than the fragment of PCFTL without counterfactuals (i.e., where interventions can be applied only at $t=0$).
+For instance, the PCFTL causal-effect formula $\Delta^{I_1,I_0}_{@0}.P_{\bowtie p}(\phi)$ can be expressed as the PHP $\exists \sigma_1 \exists \sigma_0 .
+P(\phi_{\sigma_1 }) - P(\phi_{\sigma_0 }) \bowtie p$ (using the syntax of~\cite{dimitrova2020probabilistic}) where the domains of schedulers $\sigma_0$ and $\sigma_1$ are singletons (and chosen to be consistent with $I_0$ and $I_1$, respectively).
+However, PHPs do not support counterfactuals, which is arguably the main strength of our method. }

 \paragraph{Causality in Reinforcement Learning.} There is a growing interest in applying causal inference in RL, for instance, to evaluate counterfactual policies from observational data~\cite{oberst2019counterfactual}, provide counterfactual explanations~\cite{tsirtsis2021counterfactual} (i.e., the minimum number of policy actions to change in order to attain a better outcome), produce counterfactual data to enhance training of RL policies~\cite{forney2017counterfactual,buesing2018woulda}, or estimate causal effects in presence of confounding factors~\cite{lu2018deconfounding}.
-These works are very relevant yet they consider different problems from ours: we introduce a formal language to formally reason about temporal properties of an MDP and their satisfaction probability under nominal, interventional or counterfactual scenarios.
-That said, our approach builds on~\cite{oberst2019counterfactual} where the authors introduce Gumbel-Max SCMs and prove the counterfactual stability property.
+These works are very relevant yet they consider different problems from ours.
+That said, PCFTL builds on~\cite{oberst2019counterfactual} where the authors introduce Gumbel-Max SCMs and prove the counterfactual stability property.